IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 # Conclusion

-In this article, we have constructed a hierarchical Bayesian model for inferring the net promoter score for an arbitrary segmentation of the customer base.
+In this article, we have constructed a hierarchical Bayesian model for inferring the net promoter score for an arbitrary segmentation of a customer base.
 The model features shared parameters, which enable information exchange between the segments.
 This allows for a more robust estimation of the score, especially in the case of segments with few observations.
 The final output of the inference is